aznight85048/promptgenai/README.md

 # PromptGenAI - AI API Endpoint Chat Interface

-## Version 202407 - Configuration added for unofficial ollama_proxy.py
+## Version 202407 - ollama_proxy.py Configuration Added

-- **ollama_proxy.py** [unofficial-ollama-helpers](https://github.com/aznight85048/unofficial-ollama-helpers) - A bare bones Python proxy server to bypass the common cors errors when attempting to use ollama serve API with a single work station browser setup.
-If you have ollama installed and python accessible at your command line it should provide you with browser access to the ollama serve API via a proxy address. (no-framework--no containers--no 3rd party libraries--no external services)

-## Related Projects

-ollama_proxy.py and other home-brew troubleshooting utilities will be available here, [unofficial-ollama-helpers](https://github.com/aznight85048/unofficial-ollama-helpers) repository.
+### Overview
+The **ollama_proxy.py** script from the [unofficial-ollama-helpers](https://github.com/aznight85048/unofficial-ollama-helpers) repository is a bare-bones Python proxy server designed to mitigate common CORS (Cross-Origin Resource Sharing) issues.
+This script allows for seamless interaction with the Ollama Serve API through a browser on a single workstation setup.
+By leveraging Python and the Ollama Serve API, users can bypass typical browser restrictions without the need for additional frameworks, containers, third-party libraries, or external services.

 ## Version 202406 - Interface Overhaul